swcarpentry/r-novice-gapminder/07-functions.md

 ### Defining a function

+Let's open a new R script file in the `functions/` directory and call it functions-lesson.R.
+We're going to define
-Let's open a new R script file in the `functions/` directory and define a a function that calculates the Gross Domestic Product of a nation from the data available in our dataset:
+a function that calculates the Gross Domestic Product of a nation from the data available in our dataset: